 In 656 C.E., the third caliph Uthmaan was murdered in his own house, in Medina, by the rebels.
 The people of Medina turned to Ali and requested him to seek the caliphate.
 At first, Ali refused.
 He was horrified by the assassination of Uthmaan, and did not wish to appear to be profiting from the situation.
 Eventually, Ali allowed himself to be proclaimed as the caliph.

-As soon as Ali became the fourth caliph of Islam, he put down a rebellion led by Talha and al- Zubayr.
-Soon after that, Ali dismissed several provincial governors and replaced them by the companions of the Holy Prophet – Pbuh.
+As soon as Ali ibn Abi Talib became the fourth caliph of Islam, he put down a rebellion led by Talha and al- Zubayr.
+Soon after that, Ali dismissed several provincial governors and replaced them by the companions of the Holy Prophet – PBUH.